MerlinPendragon/merlinpendragon.github.io/_posts/2018-06-06-Taylor-is-a-wordsmith.markdown

 > There will be no further explanation.
 > There will be just reputation.

-This prologue resonates with so much.
+This prologue resonates with me so much.
 People are complicated.
 You think you know someone.
 In fact, it's just a version of him/her.

 > **Why She Disappeared**
 >